nekonote-framework/nekonote-framework.github.com/pages/document/1.0.0-beta/routing.md

 {% include toc.html %}

-# Configuring A Route for Home Page
+# Configuring A Route For Home Page

 After generating an application structure was, You will only have the route to home page.